Quickstart · CDN

 </script>That's it

 Open the page.
-The widget will fetch your workspace, list your doctors,
+The widget will fetch your workspace, list your doctors, and start the booking flow — scheduled or queue-based, matching how each doctor is set up.
+See How the widget adapts.

 Complete example